-- 1. Describe the experience of the applicant and partner agencies (if any) in the following areas: - a.
-Effectively utilizing HUD CoC or other federal funds - b.
-Performing activities proposed in the application - c.
-Serving the target population proposed in the application Responses should include concrete examples that illustrate experience and expertise in working with and addressing the target population's identified housing and supportive service needs; developing and implementing relevant program systems, services, and/or residential property construction and rehabilitation; securing matching funds from a variety of sources, administering programs in accordance with federal regulation; and managing basic organization operations including financial accounting systems. - 2.
-Describe the experience of the applicant and partner agencies in leveraging other Federal, State, local and private sector funds. - Describe the basic organization and management structure of the applicant and partner agencies (if any).
-Include evidence of internal and external coordination and an adequate financial accounting system. - 4.
-Are there any unresolved monitoring or audit findings for any federal or HUD grants (including ESG) operated by the applicant or partner agencies (if any)? - 5.
-Has the applicant or partner agencies (if any) ever lost federal or HUD funding program or returned federal or HUD funding prior to or at the close of the program operating year?
-If so, please explain.
+1 Agency Information 1.
+Describe the experience of the applicant and partner agencies (if any) in the following are Executive 1. a.
+Effectively utilizing HUD CoC or other federal funds icles (if any) in the following areas: Committee b.
+Performing activities proposed in the application Patricia Cash Interfaith Hospitality Network working with and addressing the target population's ic service needs; developing and implementing relevant uld include concrete examples that illustrate experience and expertise in nd addressing the target population's identified housing and supportive developing and implementing relevant program systems, services, and/or Nancy McCorry Salvation Army residential property construction and rehabilitation; se variety of sources, administering programs in accordar managing basic organization operations including finar nce with federal regulation; and Nina Hagen Ocean County Jail 2.
+Describe the experience of the applicant and partner agencies in leveraging other Federal, State, local and private sector funds.
+Rose Bulbach Ocean County Department of Human Services 3.
+Describe the basic organization and management structure of the applicant and partner agencies (if any).
+Include evidence of internal and external coordination and an adequate financial accounting system.
+Jackie Edwards Catholic Charities, 4. .
+Are there any unresolved monitoring or audit findings for any federal or HUD grants (including ESG) operated by the applicant or partner agencies (if any)?
+Diocese of Trenton 5.
+Has the applicant or partner agencies (if any) ever lost fed returned federal or HUD funding prior to or at the close of Kathryn Colhoun Ocean so, please explain.
+Partnership for Project Information Children 1.
+Project description - provide a description that addresses Barbara Scholz FoodBank of Monmouth and Ocean Counties dBank of mouth andbe served, the plan for addressing the identified needs/issues of the target popul best practices to be used, projected outcome(s), and coordination with other Diagon identify the target percention the project will say in (shock all that apply) Please identify the target population the project will serv Chronically homeless Domestic Violence Individuals Substance abuse Families (at least one adult and one child under 18) Mental Illness